nleroy917/dissertation/main.typ

 #import "@local/dissertation:0.0.1": *

 #show: dissertation.with(
-  title: "Atacformer: A transformer-based foundation model for analysis and interpretation of ATAC-seq Data",
+  title: "Atacformer: Towards a transformer-based foundation model for analysis and interpretation of ATAC-seq Data",
   author: "Nathan J. LeRoy",
   university: "University of Virginia",
   school: "School of Engineering and Applied Science",